btc-vision/opnet-order-book/docs/CoreConceptProposal.md

     - The price move that results is localized to the liquidity of the *particular listing* rather than retroactively affecting all prior liquidity providers.

+5. **Priority Queue**
+    - A priority queue system is in-place for who ever want to be prioritized in the normal FFI queue.
+This allows anyone who want to sell right now to do so.
+Note that this queue will not bypass the liquidity removal queue.
+It will only be used to prioritize who gets to sell first.

 ---

 ## Key Design Implications